Barbara Gordon: In other media

 In addition to live-action television and animation, the character has appeared in several video games included in the Batman franchise.
 She appears in The Adventures of Batman & Robin, Batman: Vengeance, Batman: Rise of Sin Tzu and Batman: The Killing Joke voiced by Tara Strong.
 She is also in Batman: Dark Tomorrow for the first time as Oracle.
 She also appears in LEGO Batman for the PC, PlayStation 2, PlayStation 3, Xbox 360, Wii, DS, and PlayStation Portable.
 She plays a supporting role as Oracle in Batman: Arkham Asylum for the PC, PlayStation 3, and Xbox 360, serving as Batman's guide through Arkham, and is voiced by Kimberly Brooks.
 She also appears as the radio guide alongside Alfred Pennyworth, as they both serve as Batman's guides in the sequel, Batman: Arkham City.
 A teenage Barbara also appears in the prequel Batman: Arkham Origins, voiced by Kelsey Lansdowne.
 In the 2008 live-action film, The Dark Knight, a very young Barbara Gordon is depicted.
 She is credited as "Gordon's Daughter", while the name "Barbara Gordon" is reserved for Commissioner Gordon's wife.
 She also acts as the primary contact for hero characters as Oracle in DC Universe Online, voiced by Katherine Catmull for the PC and the PlayStation 3.
 She assists the player through the tutorial and will offer comments and advice throughout the game including a guided tour of the JLA Watchtower.
 She is a playable character in Injustice: Gods Among Us, with Kimberly Brooks reprising her role.
 Barbara has returned in Batman: Arkham Knight where she is voiced by Ashley Greene.
 In addition, Barbara also appears as a playable character as part of the game's season pass.

 Barbara Gordon appears in the 2017 animated film The Lego Batman Movie voiced by Rosario Dawson.
 She is introduced taking over from her father Jim Gordon to become the new Police Commissioner of Gotham.
 This allows for the continuation of still having a 'Commissioner Gordon' and gives a more prominent role to the character.
 She later dons her cowl and teams up with Batman as Batgirl in addition to her role as Commissioner.
 In March 2017, it was announced that Joss Whedon was in talks to write, direct and produce a Batgirl film as part of the DC Extended Universe.
 The film would center on Barbara Gordon, with The New 52 comics by Gail Simone serving as "a starting point" for the film.
 Whedon was to begin production on the film in 2018, but stepped down in February 2018.
 In April 2018, after impressing the studio with her work on the forthcoming film Birds of Prey, Christina Hodson was hired as screenwriter for Batgirl as well.
-The studio is actively looking for a female director.
+The studio was looking for a female director.